eklem/yr-icons/README.md

 # Yr-icons

 Icon set for weather data provided by [Yr.no](https://hjelp.yr.no/hc/no/articles/360001940793-Gratis-v%C3%A6rdata-fra-Yr) A fork of [Matmonsen/yr-icons](https://github.com/Matmonsen/yr-icons/blob/master/LICENSE).
-Forked to be able to create a NPM package and eventually add a wind arrow font + css for those.
+Forked to be able to create a NPM package and add a wind arrow font + css for those.

 [More information about the different weather symbols](http://om.yr.no/forklaring/symbol/)